Incident of the 7th Bamboo Flute

-Incident of the 7th Bamboo Flute (Korean alternate title: Chilbeontong sosageon) is a 1936 Korean film directed by and starring Na Woon-gyu.
+Incident of the 7th Bamboo Flute is a 1936 Korean film directed by and starring Na Woon-gyu.
 It premiered at the Umigwan theater.

 Plot

 This action-oriented film tells the story of a traveling theatrical troupe.
 When one of the actresses is sold to criminals running an opium den, Na Woon-gyu's character rescues her and returns her to the troupe.